pulumi/pulumi-hugo/themes/default/content/blog/tour-pulumi-equinix-provider/index.md

 {{% /choosable %}}

-When the commands complete, you'll have a working cluster.
+After executing the commands, the process will require approximately 5 minutes to finish, resulting in a fully operational cluster.
 From there, you can write the cluster's Kubeconfig to a file and set it as your default file:

 ```bash
 pulumi stack output kubeconfig --show-secrets > kubeconfig.yml